semisight/ampule.js/readme.md

 Ampule.js: A small audio synthesis library
 ---

-Ampule.js is a library that returns access to a global object that can play simple melodies.
+Ampule.js is a library that returns a function that can play simple melodies when evaluated.
 This library is *not* intended to be replete with features; the only feature here is size (after minification and compression of course).
+This was written a while ago for fun, and targets the Chrome browser (any other browser compatibility is purely coincidental).

 ##How to Use: